-While standing overnight ‘cold iron' watch on a grounded freighter, the PCs must deal with a group of intruders hell bent on searching the ship for some reason.
+While standing overnight ‘cold’ watch on a grounded freighter, the PCs must deal with a group of intruders hell-bent on searching the ship.

-The local spacer hiring hall is looking for two watchstanders per overnight shift; a bridge watchstander and a ‘rover'.
-(GMs can either simply presume two, 6 hour, overnight shifts per 24 hour day or come up with a shift schedule built around the actual local day.
+The local spacer hiring hall is looking for two watchstanders per overnight shift: a bridge watchstander and a ‘rover’.
+(Referees can either simply presume two 6-hour, overnight shifts per 24 hour day or come up with a shift schedule built around the actual local day.
 However, having two overnight shifts to fill will allow more PCs to be involved.)

-Any ship for which the GM has deckplans can be used.
+Any ship for which the Referee has deckplans can be used.
 However, a scout/courier or seeker would definitely be too small for all but the tiniest player parties.
-A Beowulf or Marava, thanks to having two decks, can be used.
+A Beowulf or Empress Marava, thanks to having two decks, can be used.
 A Type-R may be ideal, multiple decks and plenty of compartments.
-(I used both the Type R and other, larger ships when running this.)
+(I have used both the Type R and other, larger ships when running this.)

 The ship has no internal power and no way of generating any internal power; i.e. the power plant is ‘cold’ and the batteries ‘flat’.
 Power comes aboard either via a shore power connection or is supplied by a off-hull generator.
 The ship’s computer is inoperable and no anti-hijacking program can be run.
 Some basic internal indicators and sensors are operable.
 These are primarily hatch and door indications plus various electrical distribution displays.
 Due to the work being performed during the day, the number and kind of indicators and read-outs will change from day to day.

-Lighting aboard is limited also.
+Lighting aboard is also limited.
 While the bridge is fully lit, all other spaces will not normally be so.
 Cargo holds, staterooms, passageways, engineering spaces and the like will either be lighted normally, with temporary fixtures, or not at all.
 As with the indicators and sensors above, the lighting plan will change from day to day.

 The ship’s hold is mostly empty.
-There are a few standard cargo containers scattered about.
-(1D6 worth maybe?)
+There are a few (1d6) standard cargo containers scattered about.
 Some are empty and some contain the tool cribs and parts the day workers use.
 There will also be equipment, tools, and parts in the other areas of the ship where work is taking place.
 The numbers. types, and locations of these will change from day to day.

-Communication between the two watchstanders either uses the ship’s internal comm-pad system or handheld comm-links.
-Like every other system aboard, some comm-pad stations will will be out of order and those will change from day to day.
-The handheld units are usually good backups, their operation may be spotty in certain compartments however.
+Communication between the two watchstanders either uses the ship’s internal comm system or handheld comm-links.
+Like every other system aboard, some comm stations will be out of order and those will change from day to day.
+The handheld units are usually good backups; their operation may be spotty in certain compartments however.

 Certain crewmembers aboard the vessel were engaged in the ‘small package’ trade; i.e. smuggling.
 They were killed or injured when the incident that grounded the freighter occurred.
 The local parties who had contracted for the ‘delivery’ are now quite concerned about claiming their property.
 While they know that the parcel is aboard, they don’t know exactly where aboard it is and they feel quite certain that the parcel will be found when the freighter is in the Yards.

 Just where the parcel is and what it contains is of little matter.
-Aside from the bridge, the GM can place it anywhere onboard and have it contain any kind of item(s) at all; gems, drugs, political tracts, blackmail materials, Archie comics, anything.
-The parcel is small; the size of a current day paperback book, and is artfully hidden.
+Aside from the bridge, the Referee can place it anywhere onboard and have it contain any kind of item(s) at all; gems, drugs, political tracts, blackmail materials, anything.
+The parcel is small; perhaps 15cm × 20 cm × 1cm, and is artfully hidden.

 If the PCs refuse to allow access to the searchers, even in the face of threats, the following night (or nights!) on watch should be quiet.
 The locals are using this time to decide on and plan their next moves.
 This lull in NPC activity will have two effects.
 First, it will leave the players jittery.

 After the lull and if the players haven’t decided to work with the smugglers, two acts of direct violence by the locals will occur in the same day.
 First, an attempt to beat a player or players will happen.
-The locals are hoping that the beating will scare off the players and allow a more pliable group to take over the ‘cold iron' watches.
+The locals are hoping that the beating will scare off the players and allow a more pliant group to take over the ‘cold’ watches.
 If the beatings do not work, the locals will make an armed assault on the ship that night.

 The number of assailants and the type of their arms should be tailored to the players’ group.
 At one extreme, only body pistols and knuckle dusters will be used, while at the other ACRs and grenades may be more appropriate.
 In all cases, local laws levels should be strictly observed for both the players and their opponents.
 If the players show up for work with FGMPs or the smugglers drive up in a Trepida, People Will Notice and Questions Will Be Asked.
 Despite their clumsy acts thus far, the local smugglers still believe in stealth and discretion.

 The smugglers’ search will take little time.
-They worked with the crewman involved before and know something of his methods.
+They have previously worked with the crewman involved and know something of his methods.
 The search will be split between two locations aboard.
-The GM should select a stateroom and a work location to be searched.
-The time required for each location will be between 35 minutes to an hour (30 minutes + 1D6 x 5 minutes).
-Whether the smugglers find the parcel in the first location searched or whether they can search both locations at the same time is up the GM.
+The Referee should select a stateroom and a work location to be searched.
+The time required for each location will be between 35 minutes to an hour (30 minutes + 1D6 × 5 minutes).
+Whether the smugglers find the parcel in the first location searched or whether they can search both locations at the same time is up the Referee.
 (When I ran this scenario, I decided that two smugglers were required for each search party.
-Whether there were two search parties then depended on the size of the smuggler group, casualties, the number of guards needed, etc. In one case because a player was still loose, a search party required two searchers and guard.)
+Whether there were two search parties then depended on the size of the smuggler group, casualties, the number of guards needed, etc. In one case, because a player was still loose, a search party required two searchers and guard.)

 Of course, the resolution of the smugglers’ assault will depend on the actions of the players.
 They can be captured and they can surrender.
 They can escape and evade.
 They can even fight off the smugglers or hold on and summon help.
-In the latter case, just how fast the police or port security arrive is up to the GM as is how many cops arrive.
-Remember that players have cried wolf before, so unless presented with extraordinary ‘evidence' - like a comm call from the bridge in which gunfire can be heard—the police or port security should just send a patrol at first, two men in a patrol vehicle.
+In the latter case, just how fast the police or port security arrive is up to the Referee, as is how many cops arrive.
+Remember that the players have cried wolf before, so unless presented with extraordinary ‘evidence’—like a comm call from the bridge in which gunfire can be heard—the police or port security should just send a patrol at first, two men in a patrol vehicle.
 Their reports; ship’s power cut, comm links down, bodies, someone shooting at us, etc., will then bring down a veritable Avalanche Of Law Enforcement.

-As always, the GM should determine the course of further events.
+As always, the Referee should determine the course of further events.

 Mixing It Up